agarrharr/settings/macos/readme.md

 #### MonitorControl

+- General
+  - [x] Sync brightness changes from Built-in and Apple displays
-- [x] Start MonitorControl at Login
+  - [x] Start at Login
+- Displays
   - [x] Show a slider for contrast

 #### Moom